Wells-next-the-Sea: Geography

 The distinctive landmark of the seafront is the granary with its overhanging gantry on the quay, started in 1904 and finished in 1905.
 This has now been converted into flats, having ceased operating as a granary in 1990.
 The maritime tradition of the town meant it used to have a remarkable number of public houses for a town of its size although many of these have since closed.
 The northern end of the town used to be notable for parallel 'yards', narrow rows of cottages similar to the northern 'ginnels', which may derive from the rebuilding of the port in the eleventh century.
 (The original port is reputed to have been adjacent to the church.)
 Most of these remain though some have been lost to development and slum clearance.
 The North Sea flood of 1953 affected the northern edge of the town, breaching the beach bank and causing damage to houses on both east and west ends of the town.
 It also destroyed the Pinewoods caravan site.
 The pines themselves, which had been planted in the nineteenth century to stabilise the dunes and which fringed Abraham's Bosom, survived.
 Today there is a large moving floodgate next to the harbour car park and many of the houses have their own flood defences.
 It proved its worth in December 2013 when a flood exceeded both the 1953 and 1978 events, holding back the waters so that the west end of the town was unaffected.

 A feature of the town is the area known as The Buttlands, a large green ringed by lime trees.
 Large elegant Georgian houses overlook The Buttlands, as do the Crown Hotel, Globe Inn and the Wells Catholic Church.
-If one exits The Buttlands down the hill at its south-west corner they can see Ware Hall, a medieval house which was rebuilt over a period of years from the 1970s by Miss May Savidge, who brought it in parts when she moved from Ware in Hertfordshire.
+If one exits The Buttlands down the hill at its south-west corner they can see Ware Hall, a 15th-century house which was rebuilt over a period of years from 1969 by May Savidge, who brought it in parts when she moved from Ware, Hertfordshire.